deadc0de6/dotdrop/docs/usage.md

 ## Concurrency

-The command line switch `-w`/`--workers`, if set to a value greater than one, allowing to use multiple concurrent workers to execute an operation.
+The command line switch `-w`/`--workers`, if set to a value greater than one, enables the use of multiple concurrent workers to execute an operation.
 It can be applied to the following
 commands:

 * `install`